chungkky/2019-03-05_Sample_DH_Resources/README.md

 ### Some Digital Humanities Resources for Your Exploration
-Compiled by Kathy Chung, 6 March 2019
+First compiled by Kathy Chung, 5 March 2019

 #### Samples of Digital Humanities Projects and Programs
 - REED Online https://ereed.library.utoronto.ca/